 How to Find a Job On Campus & How to Apply for a Social Security Number

-1. Go to International Programs Office (IP Office) to pick up an On-Campus Employment Form.
+1. Go to the Center for International Education Office to pick up an On-Campus Employment Form.
 Find an open position on campus and apply for the job

 3. Once you have been offered a position ask the supervisor to complete the On-Campus Employment Form